-Meetings of the Committee shall be open to the public except as provided in S. Res.
-9, 94th Congress, 1st Session.
-2.2 It shall be the duty of the Staff Director to keep or cause to be kept a record of all Committee proceedings.
+2.1 Meetings of the committee shall be open to the public except as provided in Senate Resolution 9, 94th Congress, 1st session.

+2.2 It shall be the duty of the staff director to keep or cause to be kept a record of all committee proceedings.

-The Chairman of the Committee, or if the Chairman is not present the Vice Chairman, shall preside over all meetings of the Committee.
-In the absence of the Chairman and the Vice Chairman at any meeting the ranking majority member, or if no majority member is present the ranking minority member present shall preside.
+2.3 The chairman of the committee, or if the chairman is not present the vice chairman, shall preside over all meetings of the committee.
+In the absence of the chairman and the vice chairman at any meeting the ranking majority member, or if no majority member is present the ranking minority member present shall preside.

-2.4 Except as otherwise provided in these Rules, decisions of the Committee shall be by majority vote of the members present and voting.
-A quorum for the transaction of Committee business, including the conduct of executive sessions, shall consist of eight Committee members, except that for the purpose of hearing witnesses, taking sworn testimony, and receiving evidence under oath, a quorum may consist of one Senator.
+2.4 Except as otherwise provided in these rules, decisions of the committee shall be by majority vote of the members present and voting.
+A quorum for the transaction of committee business, including the conduct of executive sessions, shall consist of six committee members until that date of the sine die adjournment of the 1st session of the 95th Congress, and thereafter, shall consist of five committee members, except that for the purpose of hearing witnesses, taking sworn testimony, and receiving evidence under oath, a quorum may consist of one Senator.

-2.5 A vote by any member of the Committee with respect to any measure or matter being considered by the Committee may be cast by proxy if the proxy authorization (1) is in writing; (2) designates the member of the Committee who is to exercise the proxy; and (3) is limited to a specific measure or matter and any amendments pertaining thereto.
+2.5 A vote by any member of the committee with respect to any measure or matter being considered by the committee may be cast by proxy if the proxy authorization (1) is in writing; (2) designates the member of the committee who is to exercise the proxy; and (3) is limited to a specific measure or matter and any amendments pertaining thereto.
 Proxies shall not be considered for the establishment of a quorum.

-2.6 Whenever the Committee by roll call vote reports any measure or matter, the report of the Committee upon such measure or matter shall include a tabulation of the votes cast in favor of and the votes cast in opposition to such measure or matter by each member of the
+2.6 Whenever the committee by roll call vote reports any measure or matter, the report of the committee upon such measure or matter shall include a tabulation of the votes cast in favor of and the votes cast in opposition to such measure or matter by each member of the committee.